-There’s no new intel on the striper front, but we have a few good fish stories from afar.
-Timely fishing reports and timely tips are right here in our blog.
-It’s fresh every Friday and will help you boost your own catch rates.
+Fresh fishing reports and tips are right here in our blog.
+It’s new every Friday and will help you boost your own catch rates.
+Wes’ weekly fly list is always spot-on!

 http://blog.angler.management/